NEW name: Trees for Sacred Places

 Heavy Downpours Bring...
 Runoff: An Even Greater Need for Trees

-Read this reflection: A Climate for Runoff & Response by 10,000 Trees Project Coordinator, Kolya Braun-Greiner
+Read this reflection: A Climate for Runoff & Response by Trees for Sacred Places Project Coordinator, Kolya Braun-Greiner

 So far people of faith have planted over 800 trees!
 With trees getting in the ground, congregations are contributing to watershed restoration, community beauty, and engaging in care for God's Creation.

 CONGRATULATIONS to the following congregations which have completed their Tree Planting Day: